 Food: Even if you think you have enough food, throw in small packets of food.
 For campers, dried food like ready-made pasta meal packets, which only requires hot water are ideal – if you have a stove or a portable one.

 First Aid Kit: A small first aid kit can also be carried in a backpack when outdoors, such as on hiking or bushwalking trips.
-In general, a first aid kit is not often needed, except for band-aids or bandages.
+Generally, a first aid kit is not often needed, except for band-aids or bandages.
 But it’s a good idea to have access to a first aid kit and (in Australian) information on bites and stings, especially if you’re exploring the outdoors.

 Map or GPS: Sometimes it’s handy to have both, should the GPS not work in particular areas; or a printout of directions from Google maps.